Rangers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Corey Seager and the Texas Rangers will try to defeat Paul Goldschmidt and the St. Louis Cardinals at Globe Life Field on Tuesday at 8:05 PM ET.
+Jonah Heim and the Texas Rangers will take the field against the St. Louis Cardinals and Nolan Arenado on Wednesday at 8:05 PM ET, at Globe Life Field.

-Oddsmakers list the Rangers as -155 favorites on the moneyline, while giving the underdog Cardinals +125 moneyline odds.
-The contest's total has been set at 9.5 runs.
+The favored Rangers have -145 moneyline odds to win against the underdog Cardinals, who are listed at +120.
+The total is 9 runs for this game (with -120 odds to hit the over and +100 odds to go under).

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.